Correct-Syntax/correct-syntax.github.io/content/about.md

 I've been extremely blessed to work on a lot of different projects with many great people.

-Since last year, I've been working on [Velocity Lapse](https://velocitylapse.com), an Android app to create time lapses.
+Since last year, I've been working on [Velocity Lapse](https://velocitylapse.com), an Android app to create time-lapses.
 I'm also a part of a project to film high-quality readings of the Psalms in nature called [The Psalms 23 Project](https://psalms23project.com).

 Creating things, collaborating with others, and learning new technologies motivate me to create and contribute to open-source projects.
 Most notably [Gimel Studio](https://github.com/GimelStudio), [Flameshot](https://flameshot.org), and [Bible Notify](https://biblenotify.github.io).